davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-ssc.md

 A [Linear map](https://en.wikipedia.org/wiki/Linear_map) preserves vectors addition and scalar multiplication.

+In image processing, see other examples of preservation in [machine learning - What is translation invariance in computer vision and convolutional neural network? - Cross Validated](https://stats.stackexchange.com/questions/208936/what-is-translation-invariance-in-computer-vision-and-convolutional-neural-netwo).
+In e.g. topdown lidar imagery someone might be interested in rotational equivariance.

 ### Classification

 Draw (1.5) mapped to the bools.
 This whole example could be seen as a classification task.
 For classification, we typically want translation invariance: moving an object in an image should not change the image's classification.